alphagov/paas-team-manual/docs/architecture_decision_records/ADR015-rds-storage-encryption-plans.md

 But there are [some limitations](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#Overview.Encryption.Limitations):

  * Storage Encryption can only be enabled on creation of the DB.
 There is no way to update an instance to enable or disable encryption.
 The only way is by creating a encrypted (or unencrypted) copy of a snapshot, to then restore it to a DB instance.
- * Storage Encryption is only supported [for some instance types](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#d0e47573).
-Specifically it is not supported for `db.t2.small` and `db.t2.micro.`, used in our Small and Free plans.
+ * <s>Storage Encryption is only supported [for some instance types](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#d0e47573).
+Specifically it is not supported for `db.t2.small` and `db.t2.micro.`, used in our Small and Free plans</s>
+ * **Update 2018-01-24:** Amazon have now [enabled support for encryption of `t2` instances](https://aws.amazon.com/about-aws/whats-new/2017/06/amazon-rds-enables-encryption-at-rest-for-additional-t2-instance-types/).

 In consequence: